top of page

 10. Options: Change variables like the time of day, albedo, and/or slope to see what effects it has.
 For more options see video1 or video2.
 (Changing the time of day effects only the year chart.)

-*KRC is a computer program designed to compute surface and subsurface temperatures for planets and satellites with or without modest atmospheres. the acronym KRC is simply K for conductivity, R for “rho” (ρ) for density, and C for specific heat—the three terms in thermal inertia.
+*KRC is a computer program designed to compute surface temperatures for planets and satellites with or without modest atmospheres.
+The acronym KRC is simply K for conductivity, R for “rho” (ρ) for density, and C for specific heat—the three physical properties used to calculate thermal inertia.
 Reference

 A comparison of daily temperatures at the summit and base of Olympus Mons using KRC data reveals intriguing patterns.
 Key questions to consider: